 Typically, for linzer cookies, you'd have two cookie cutters of the same shape in different sizes and use the smaller cookie cutter to cut out the shape in the middle of the bigger cookie.

 But I didn't have a small Christmas tree cookie cutter that was exactly the right size, so I used a star instead.
 Once all the trees were cut, I used the star cutter on half of them.
 These will be the cookies that go on top of the sandwiches.

-Once the eggnog cookies were cooled, I decorated them!
-You can do this however you want, but I drizzled some of the eggnog icing on top of the cut-out trees and then dunked them in sprinkles.
+You can decorate your cookies however you want, but I like to drizzle some of the eggnog icing on top of the trees with the cut-outs...

 Obviously you need to serve them with a nice cold glass of eggnog.
 Remember, eggnog season is short and only comes once a year, so you really need to enjoy it while you can!

 He is actually the prime example of why eggnog should stick to just the holiday season.
 He would go WAY overboard if it were available all year long.

 But back to the eggnog linzer cookies!
 These are the perfect alternative to a holiday sugar cookie.
 The almond flour and subtle decoration make them a little more sophisticated than the typical sugar cookie...